Triggering Violations Using Policy Rules

 Minimal Severity (Minor, Major, Critical, All): The minimal security vulnerability severity as it is in the JFrog vulnerabilities database.
 If the artifact or build contains a vulnerability with the selected severity or higher, the rule will meet the criteria, the automatic actions will be executed, and the policy will stop processing.

 CVSS Score (1-10): The CVSS score range to apply to the rule.
 This is used for a fine-grained control, rather than using the predefined severities.
+The score range is based on CVSS v3 scoring, and CVSS v2 score is CVSS v3 score is not available.

 A licence Rule allows you to create a set of rules around license compliance.
 There are three possible criteria: